 Madurai

-When thinking about the holy places of South, one will not miss remembering Madurai.
-This city is one of the busiest cities buzzing with activities, tourists and pilgrims, hence city is called “thunga nagaram” meaning “the city that never sleeps”.
+When thinking about the holy places of the South, one will not miss remembering Madurai.
+This city is one of the busiest cities buzzing with activities, tourists, and pilgrims, hence the city is called ‘thunga nagaram’ meaning ‘the city that never sleeps’.
 This ancient city is known from time immemorial for the temple of Lord Sundereswarar and Meenakshi.
-The great four towers of this temple is well known.
-Sri Krishna Rao of Madras School of Arts was entrusted with the work of designing an emblem for Government of Madras (then.
-Now Tamil Nadu), he chooses the west tower of Sri Meenakshi temple as model.
+The great four towers of this temple are well known.
+Sri Krishna Rao of Madras School of Arts was entrusted with the work of designing an emblem for the Government of Madras (then.
+Tamil Nadu now), he chose the west tower of Sri Meenakshi temple as a model.

 Everything is beautiful in Madurai.
 Lord of this kshetra is known as ‘chokkanathan’ in Tamil and ‘Sunderasan’ in Sanskrit.
-Another famous temple near Madurai is Alagar koil and the presiding deity is known by the name “Alagar” in Tamil and “Sunderrajan” in Sanskrit.
-In the same way there is a temple for “Koodal Alagar” in Madurai where the presiding deity is known in the name of “koodal alagar” in Tamil and “Viyuga Sunderrajan” in Sanskrit. “chokkan” and “alagar” in Tamil, “Sunder” in Sanskrit means beautiful.
+Another famous temple near Madurai is Alaga Koil and the presiding deity is known by the name ‘Alagar’ in Tamil and ‘Sunderrajan’ in Sanskrit.
+In the same way, there is a temple for 'Koodal Alagar' in Madurai where the presiding deity is known in the name of 'Koodala Alagar; in Tamil and ‘Viyuga Sunderrajan’ in Sanskrit.
+'Chokkan' and 'Alagar' in Tamil, 'Sunder' in Sanskrit means beautiful.
 Lords of the kshetra are all beautiful so also the kshetra.
-We had covered details about Alagar Koil in our web pages “Sri Anjaneya Swami of Perumal Temple, Tallakulam, Madurai, Tamil Nadu” and "Sri Anjaneya, Pathinettampadi Karuppa Swami Temple, Alagar Kovil, Madurai".
+We had covered details about Alagar Koil on our web pages “Sri Anjaneya Swami of Perumal Temple, Tallakulam, Madurai, Tamil Nadu” and "Sri Anjaneya, Pathinettampadi Karuppa Swami Temple, Alagar Kovil, Madurai".

 Koodal Alagar Temple

-Astanga Vimana of Koodal Alagar Temple,Madurai :: courtesy: wiki-commons This ancient temple rests on the bank of Kiruthumal River and is very ancient and finds mention in Sangam literature which is estimated to be of third century BCE.
+This ancient temple rests on the bank of the Kiruthumal River and is very ancient and finds mention in Sangam literature which is estimated to be from the third century BCE.
 The temple is one of the 108 Divya Desam, hymns praising the presiding deity had been sung by Alwars.
-The deities of this temple is installed in sitting posture in the lower storey, in reclining posture in the second storey and in standing posture in the third storey.
-This is similar to one we see in Ulagalantha perumal temple of Kanchipuram.
+The deities of this temple are installed in a sitting posture in the lower storey, in a reclining posture in the second storey, and in a standing posture in the third storey.
+This is similar to the one we see in the Ulagalantha Perumal temple of Kanchipuram.

 Normally the vimana, the shrine over the sanctum is shatanga namely, Adhistana (base), three Padas (struct), Prashthana (limb), Griva (leading struct), Shikara (cylindrical holder) and Stupi (top portion).
 But since there are three stories in this temple, which is three padas (strict) the vimana is known as Ashtanga in architecture, which has eight parts.

-Sri Rama, Sri Sita, Sri Lakshman idols of this temple belongs to the tenth centaury, from this it is evident that the temple had been patronized by Pandian dynasty also.
+Sri Rama, Sri Sita, and Sri Lakshman idols of this temple belong to the tenth century, from this it is evident that the temple had been patronized by the Pandian dynasty also.
 During the invasion by Sultanates and others, the deities of this temple had been kept under safe custody at Manamadurai which was under Setupati’s rule.

 Return of normalcy

-It was Sri Kumara Kampanna of Vijayanagar samrajya who had brought peace to Madurai from 1378 by eliminating Madurai Sultanate.
-Kumara Kampana also known as Kampana Udaiyar was son of Bukka-I led a Vijayanagara army and invaded Madurai in 1378, He defeated the last Madurai sultan, Ala-ud-Din Sikandar Shah.
-Thus ended the Sultanate rule and brought the territories under Vijayanagara Empire.
+Sri Kumara Kampanna of Vijayanagar Samrajya brought peace to Madurai in 1378 by eliminating the Madurai Sultanate.
+Kumara Kampana also known as Kampana Udaiyar was the son of Bukka-I led a Vijayanagara army and invaded Madurai in 1378, He defeated the last Madurai sultan, Ala-ud-Din Sikandar Shah.
+This ended the Sultanate's rule and brought the territories under Vijayanagara Empire.
 But the tussle for power continued.
-But it was only during the rule of the great emperor of Vijayanagara, Sri Krishnadevaraya, lasting peace was finally brought to Madurai.
+But it was only during the rule of the great emperor of Vijayanagara, Sri Krishnadevaraya, that lasting peace was finally brought to Madurai.

 Golden period of Nayaks of Madurai